 The totality of her vocal, body and movement work has helped her develop a captivating and inspiring performance repertoire.

-Currently Lisa is utilizing computers and electronics to shape, affect and loop her vocals.
+Currently Lisa is utilizing computer and electronics to shape, affect and loop her vocals with Ableton Live.
 By layering vocals and altering the textures of those recorded loops she is able to preserve, shape and transform her vocal sounds in real time.